go-task/task/docs/docs/usage.md

       - echo "Hello World"
 ```

-`ignore_error` can also be set for a task, which mean errors will be suppressed
+`ignore_error` can also be set for a task, which means errors will be suppressed
 for all commands.
-But keep in mind this option won't propagate to other tasks
+Nevertheless, keep in mind that this option will not propagate to other tasks
 called either by `deps` or `cmds`!

 ## Output syntax

-By default, Task just redirect the STDOUT and STDERR of the running commands
+By default, Task just redirects the STDOUT and STDERR of the running commands
-to the shell in real time.
-This is good for having live feedback for log
+to the shell in real-time.
+This is good for having live feedback for logging
 printed by commands, but the output can become messy if you have multiple
-commands running at the same time and printing lots of stuff.
+commands running simultaneously and printing lots of stuff.

 To make this more customizable, there are currently three different output
 options you can choose: